Students In Recovery

 Who Are We?

-Thrive is an all-inclusive community for students recovering from alcohol and/or other drugs, loved ones of those with addictions, allies and anyone else who supports recovery.
+Slugs for Health and Growth is an all-inclusive community for students recovering from alcohol and/or other drugs, loved ones of those with addictions, allies, and anyone else who supports recovery.
 We are a diverse group, varying in ages and lengths of sobriety.
-Thrive is supported by staff and faculty at the university and community members.
+Slugs for Health and Growth is supported by staff and faculty at the university and community members.

 Why Have a Collegiate Recovery Community?

 Students in recovery from addiction to alcohol, marijuana, and other drugs, behaviors and relationships and their allies make up a growing population at UC Santa Cruz and other colleges across the nation and need support, resources, and services to thrive.